Samuel-Allen-ASC/bowling-project/README.md

 # bowling-project
 Repository for my school bowling scoresheet project

+## Usage
-To run you must have python 3+ installed and test_harness.py and bowling_scoresheet.py in the same directory. then run test_harness.py with python
+To run you must...
+1. have python 3+ installed and test_harness.py
+2. have bowling_scoresheet.py in the same directory.
+3. then run test_harness.py with python :boom: